MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - Automatic updates built right into Windows
 - Integrates with other software distribution mechanisms like Intune and Configuration Manager
+- Can install on Windows systems using x86, x64, or Arm64 processors

 ### Known limitations